Welcome to our “Have you met?” series, where we catch up with members of our team through an informal Q&A.

 Read the short Q&A session below to find out more about Kerry.

-Kerry is a Divisional Director and Independent Financial Planner at Lucas Fettes.
+Kerry is a Director and Independent Financial Planner at Lucas Fettes Financial Planning.

 She has been advising clients for more than 20 years, having started life in a call centre dealing with life cover, PEPs and pensions.
 She took her professional exams before moving on to being an adviser with Norwich Union (now Aviva).
 She also spent a number of years with a national accountancy firm, before joining Lucas Fettes in 2012.